Photogalvanic currents from first-principles real-time density-matrix dynamics

-Here $\alpha_{bb}$ is absorption coefficient, $R_{bb}$ is reflectivity, $L$ is the sample width, and $E_b$ is electric field amplitude along the $b$ direction.
-The comparison among excitation shift current, total current from real-time dynamics, and the experimental result is shown in Fig.~\ref{fig:3}(a).
-The excitation shift current is similar to the past perturbation theory result\cite{fei2020shift}.
-It alone underestimates photocurrent compared with experiments, which has a high intensity between 0.0 and 0.6 eV above the band edge transition, while phonon contribution brings total photocurrent closer to experiments.
-The agreement between our total current from real-time dynamics and experiments indicates that besides excitation shift current, phonon-mediated scattering plays a significant role in the PGE.
+with $\alpha_{bb}$ being the absorption coefficient, $R_{bb}$ the reflectivity, $L$ the sample width, and $E_b$ the electric field amplitude along the $b$ direction.
+The comparison among excitation shift current, total current from FPDMD, and the experimental result is shown in Fig.~\ref{fig:3}(a).
+The excitation shift current is similar to the past perturbation theory result \cite{fei2020shift}.
+It alone underestimates photocurrent compared with experiments, which is large between 0.0 and 0.6 eV above the band edge transition.
+Past work based on phonon-assisted ballistic current represents a different phonon-mediated mechanism from this work~\cite{dai2021phonon}.
+It enhances photocurrent between 0.0 and 0.2 eV, improved agreement with experiments\cite{dai2021phonon}.
+Our phonon contribution brings total photocurrent closer to experiments in a wider range of energy above the band edge transition.
+The improved agreement with experiments from both studies indicates that phonon-mediated scatterings plays a significant role in the PGE.